-Selection of treated firms.
-One natural concern is that firms in industries that are liberalized are different from firms in industries that are not.
-As long as these differences are time-invariant, this selection is fully accounted for by firm fixed effects (θ_i).
+as these differences are time-invariant, this selection is fully accounted for by firm fixed effects (θ_i).
 Similarly, firm fixed effects account for any time invariant differences, observed or unobserved, between high and low MRPK firms.
 Thus, our specification does not require that the reform was randomly allocated, nor does it require that firms must have the same pre-treatment characteristics.

-A classic difference-in-differences set-up requires that treated firms would have had the same time trends as untreated firms in the absence of the reform.
-However, because we exploit differences within deregulated industries to estimate β_2 , our key parameter for evaluating the change in misallocation, our identification assumption for β_2 is milder than the classic differences-in-differences assumption.
-We can still identify β_2 if treated and untreated industries have different industry-level time trends, as the latter are controlled for by the variable $Reform{jt}$.27 Thus, even if the Indian government liberalized industries that were growing more quickly earlier, β_2 would not be biased as long as high MRPK firms were not growing relatively more quickly than low MRPK firms within these industries.
+A classic difference-in-differences strategy requires that treated firms have the same time trends as untreated firms in the absence of the reform.
+However, because we exploit differences within deregulated industries to estimate β_2 , our key parameter for evaluating the change in misallocation, our identification assumption for β_2 does not require "strict exogeneity."
+Even if treated and control industries are on different trends (i.e., $E[\epsilon{ijt} \ Reform{jt}] \neq 0$), we can still identify β_2 by controlling directly for $Reform{jt}$ or more conservatively, for 5-digit industry-year fixed effects.